ShadowRootCat/Instagram-Scraper/README.md

 ---

+# Pattern Match

+To extract Personally Identifiable Information (PII) such as email addresses, phone numbers, and postal codes from text files, you can use Python with regular expressions.
+Below is an example script with regex patterns to identify these types of PII:

 # Disclaimer
 This project is intended for educational and ethical purposes only.
 Scraping platforms like Instagram may violate their terms of service.
 Use responsibly.